ThbltLmr/katchup/README.md

 - depending on the request, data is retrieved from the TMDB API, the Gemini API or both.
 - the retrieved data is formatted and a 200 OK response is returned with the formatted data.

-### WEBAPP - SPA React app built with Vite, Tanstack Query, and ShadCN
+### WEBAPP - React app built with Vite, Tanstack Query, and ShadCN
 #### Assets
 This directory contains the logo of the app (generated with ChatGPT) in SVG format

 #### Hooks
-This directory contains the hooks based on Tanstack Query, used to make HTTP requests to the server.
+This directory contains hooks using Tanstack Query to make HTTP requests to the server.
-- useGetCast.ts:
+- useGetCast.ts: fetches the cast list, along with the character they play and an AI-generated description of that character.
-- useGetShow.ts:
+- useGetShow.ts: fetches information about a given show (number of seasons, episodes...).
-- useGetSummary.ts:
+- useGetSummary.ts: fetches AI generated summary of a show up to a given season and episode.
-- useSearchShows.ts:
+- useSearchShows.ts: fetches a list of shows matching a search query.
-- useGetTmdbImage.ts:
+- useGetTmdbImage.ts: build image URL of a TMDB profile image.